zzzprojects/learn-orm/tutorials/roslyn-scripting/environment-setup.md

 <img src="images/setup-5.png" alt="Console Application created">

 You can see a new console application project is created.
-Now to install a **Microsoft.CodeAnalysis.CSharp.Scripting**, right-click on the **Solution Explorer** project, and select **Manage NuGet Packages...**
+Now, to install a **Microsoft.CodeAnalysis.CSharp.Scripting**, right-click on the **Solution Explorer** project, and select **Manage NuGet Packages...**

 <img src="images/setup-6.png" alt="Install Microsoft.CodeAnalysis.CSharp.Scripting">